riversideresearch/resolve/README.md

 ### Libresolve
 Libresolve is a runtime library written in the Rust programming language.
 The purpose of this library is to track object allocations and other kernel interactions.
 Furthermore, the library can be configured to write runtime logs to a specific file descriptor.
-To learn more about libresolve and how it interacts with our suite of compiler passes check out this page <insert-link>.
+To learn more about libresolve and how it interacts with our suite of compiler passes check out this [page](https://github.com/riversideresearch/resolve/tree/main/libresolve).

 ### Reach Tool
 The reach tool is a fast graph tool to facilitate reachability analysis on a codebase.
 The development is factored into two parts, a library and executable that uses the library.
 This tool loads the fact files produced by the linker component and determines if there is a path from the program entry to the vulnerability.
 Upon finding the path, the tool will package the paths into a JSON object and write the path to a designated path (if given) or STDOUT file descriptor.
 Furthermore, we wrapped reach via python to create a wrapper called reach-wrapper.py which enables quicker access to the tool.
-For more information about the reach tool, check out this page <insert-link>.
+For more information about the reach tool, check out this page: [reach](https://github.com/riversideresearch/resolve/tree/main/reach).

 ## BUILDING RESOLVE